danielmsimuko/01-linux/README.md

 `$ mkdir /dir/path/dirname` makes a new directory in specified location

-$ rm -r filename.txt -- deletes all files with warning
+`$ rm /path/to/dir/filename` removes the file from the specified directory

-$ rm -rf dir1/fil1 -- removes and deletes dir without warning
+`$ rm -rf /path/to/dir` deletes a directory without warning

+### File Manipulation

 $ tar -cvzf archname.tar.gz /dir/filetoarch -- creates an archive of fileto archive
 $ tar -tf archname.tar.gz -- list what is in the archived files
 $ tar -tf myapp.tar.gz > app.list -- redirect archive output into a file